mchien15/datascience/README.md

 When you are already inside the `trino` container, run `trino` to enter the interactive mode

-After that, run the following command to register a new schema for the data:
+After that, copy and run this chunk of commands to register a new schema for the data:

 ```sql
 CREATE SCHEMA IF NOT EXISTS datalake.data_big_5_leagues WITH (location = 's3://data-big-5-leagues/');